 At Easter, when you’re likely to have a house full of family for at least some, if not all, of the long weekend there is inevitably going to be a lot going on in the kitchen.
-Having made it through lean Lent it is an opportunity for indulgence and a chance to enjoy those treats which we might have denied ourselves for the preceding 40 days, and many other delicacies besides.
+You may also be considering getting out the picnic accessories (weather permitting)!
+So, having made it through lean Lent it is an opportunity for indulgence and a chance to enjoy those treats which we might have denied ourselves for the preceding 40 days, and many other delicacies besides.
 The festival atmosphere is enhanced by the arrival of spring, the longer days and budding gardens, and in our house the mood of celebration is inevitably articulated in the kitchen where the table groans under the resulting fare.

 Annie's Easter Cookery Masterclass

 When I’m feeling particularly joyous, a favourite way of mine to pass time before the throngs descend is to make chocolates to give as presents, rather than relying entirely on the Easter Bunny.
 This is a lot easier than it might sound and by simply combining some melted, good quality chocolate with interesting flavours you can soon be packaging up some seriously impressive looking, and tasting, treats.

 White chocolate combined with very finely chopped rosemary and some sea salt is an absolute sensation and can completely convert those who normally find white chocolate too sickly sweet.
 Similarly, tiny pieces of stem ginger and some crushed fennel seeds can temper the bitterness of good dark chocolate and deliver a wonderfully complex combination of flavours.